reecemartin/dogwood/README.md

 ### Q & A

-We felt that Piazza's discussion board system is very well developed and had all the features that we loved, so we decided to implement similar features in dogwood, while improving on them even more.
+We felt that Piazza's discussion board system (https://piazza.com/) is very well developed and had all the features that we loved, so we decided to implement similar features in Dogwood, while further improving on them.
 The features we thought were necessary to port to dogwood include: anonymous questions, private (instructor-only) questions, comments, student-contributed answers, and a powerful rich text editor for text on dogwood.
 Besides these features, some other features we plan to add to dogwood include

 * A voting system to help instructors answer the most important questions first
 * and Reddit-esque threads for comments in a question.